-Leuven doesn’t have the same shopping reputation as Antwerp, Brussels or maybe even Ghent, but you can still easily spend an entire day wandering in and out of shops here.
+Leuven doesn’t have the same shopping reputation as Antwerp, Brussels or maybe even Ghent, but you can still visit Leuven and easily spend an entire day wandering in and out of shops here.

 Let’s say you arrive in Leuven by train.
 You exit the station and find yourself on the Martelarenplein.
 That is, if you got out at the right side of the station, otherwise you’ll find yourself on the Martelarenlaan in Kessel-Lo and you’ll need to turn back.

 So, you’re on the Martelarenplein facing away from the station (after you’ve taken a picture of the recently renovated station, of course).
 Right in front of you, you’ll see a big street.
-This is the Bondgenotenlaan and one of the main shopping streets in Leuven with stores like H&M, Zara and Mexx but also Tommy Hilfiger, Bell Rose and Essentiel.
+This is the Bondgenotenlaan and where you'll find well-known retail shops in Leuven, such as H&M, Zara and Mexx but also Tommy Hilfiger, Bell Rose and Essentiel.

 At the end of the Bondgenotenlaan you’ll find the brand new Foch – excuse me – Rector De Somerplein.
 The Rector De Somerplein used to be the Ferdinand Fochplein (and will still be called ‘t Foch’ for years to come, I believe) until the city decided to renew the square and the name with it, so that it wouldn’t be named after a ‘war criminal' anymore.